 At Kensington, our curriculum is based on the Early Years Foundation Stage (EYFS) framework and the British National Curriculum.

 The Early Years Foundation Stage (EYFS) of Kensington International Kindergarten in Bangkok includes our Toddler Classes, Nursery Classes, and Reception.
 It provides an essential link between home and the more structured National Curriculum programme which starts when children reach Year 1 at age 5+.

 Influences from other curricula may also be visible throughout the pedagogical approach taken in the classroom.
 These include the best elements of Montessori, Reggio Emilia and Te Whariki, approaches which continue to be at the forefront of research-based curricula around the world.
 Our curated curriculum for early years education is centred on holistic development for all Kensington students.

-The Early Years Foundation Stage (EYFS) was initially introduced in the UK and has now received international recognition and is supported in Bangkok as well.
+The EYFS was initially introduced in the UK and has now received international recognition and is supported in Bangkok as well.
 It supports children’s learning and development by bringing together reflective teachers and parents, who ensure that a child’s needs are fully understood and provided for.

 The framework is based on several themes and principles that recognise children as individuals and competent learners and is delivered through a well-planned, play-based approach to learning and development.

-The unique child reaches out to relate to people and things through the Characteristics of Effective Learning, which more through all areas of learning.
+Each unique child reaches out to relate to people and things through the Characteristics of Effective Learning, which is followed through all areas of learning including:

-Prime areas are fundamental, work together, and are more through to support development in all other areas.
+Prime areas are fundamental, work together and support development in all other areas including:

 Specific areas include essential skills and knowledge for children to participate successfully in society.
 These include: